jmwample/diff-nn/README.md

 Clients don't receive the entire model so there is still some ides of a proprietary model.

-We offload some of the computation to the client so that they can gain this benefit.
+We offload some of the computation to the client so that they can gain this benefit decreasing the computational load on the server.

+### Drawbacks

+We ofload some work to the client increasing the amount of work that has to be done on non-specialized hardware.

 ## Question for future work